Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Methods

 All calculations are performed with a development version of the Q-Chem 5 package.\cite{epifanovsky2021software} C K-edge spectra are simulated with excited state specific orbital-optimized DFT (OO-DFT\cite{hait2021orbital}), utilizing the SCAN functional\cite{SCAN}.
 In particular, the spectra of closed-shell species are modeled with restricted open-shell Kohn-Sham (ROKS\cite{frank1998molecular,kowalczyk2013excitation}), with initial guesses generated from the recently developed static exchange approximation to ROKS [ROKS(STEX)] approach.\cite{hait2022computing} The spectra of open-shell systems are computed via $\Delta$SCF\cite{bagus1965self,besley2009self}.
 Naive $\Delta$SCF calculations yield spin-impure results when both unpaired up and down spins are present, but approximately spin-pure results can be obtained through use of the general recoupling procedure described previously.\cite{hait_accurate_2020, hait2021orbital} ROKS and recoupled $\Delta$SCF, with the SCAN functional, have been previously found to be accurate to $\sim 0.3$ eV in predicting C K-edge excitation energies against experiment\cite{Hait2020ROKS,hait_accurate_2020}, without any need for empirical translation of spectra.
 OO for electronic excited states are performed with the square gradient minimization (SGM\cite{Hait_SGM}) and initial maximum overlap method (IMOM\cite{barca2018simple}) algorithms, for restricted open-shell and unrestricted calculations, respectively.
 A mixed basis-set of aug-pcX-2 \cite{ambroise2018probing} at the site of the core-excitation, and aug-pcseg-1\cite{jensen2014unifying} on all other atoms is utilized for C K-edge calculations.\cite{Hait_SGM,hait_accurate_2020,Hait2020ROKS}

-Geometries are optimized at the $\omega$B97X-D\cite{wB97XD}/aug-pcseg-1 level.
+Geometries are optimized at the $\omega$B97X-D\cite{wB97XD}/aug-pcseg-1 level, with this functional being chosen as it yields good performance for excited states\cite{liang2022revisiting}.
 The \ce{S0} and \ce{T1} states are optimized with standard ground state DFT within the singlet and triplet subspaces, respectively.
 The \ce{S1} state is optimized with time-dependent DFT (TDDFT), without the Tamm-Dancoff approximation (TDA).\cite{hirata1999time} The minimum energy crossing point (MECP) between the \ce{S2} and \ce{S1} states is determined at the same level of theory.
 TDDFT is not employed for the \ce{T1} state, as the equilibrium structures of some rotamers in this state involve breaking of a $\pi$ bond, which TDDFT (or TDA) is incapable of modeling.\cite{hait2019beyond}